Simplifying the design of multilevel thermal machines using virtual qubits: Acknowledgments

 \section{Acknowledgments}

-A.\,U.\ acknowledges support from IQOQI-Vienna for visiting, financial support from OIST Graduate University, Research Fellowship of JSPS for Young Scientists, and JSPS KAKENHI Grant Number 20J10006.
+A.\,U.\ appreciates the hospitality and support from IQOQI-Vienna during her visit and acknowledges financial support from OIST Graduate University, Research Fellowship of JSPS for Young Scientists, and JSPS KAKENHI Grant Number 20J10006.
 W.\,N.\ acknowledges support from an ESQ fellowship of the Austrian Academy of Sciences (\"OAW).
 M.~H.~ also acknowledges funds from the FQXi (FQXi-IAF19-03-S2) within the project ``\emph{Fueling quantum field machines with information}'' and from the Austrian Science Fund (FWF) through the START project Y879-N27.
 All authors acknowledge productive discussions with the QUIT physics group and useful comments on the manuscript from Thomas Busch.